-- Medications: This includes a wide variety of drugs like antidepressants (such as duloxetine and milnacipran), corticosteroids (which help to reduce inflammation), and Gabapentin and pregabalin, which block nerve signals to reduce the numbness associated with neuropathy.
+- Medications: This includes a wide variety of drugs such as antidepressants (such as duloxetine and milnacipran), corticosteroids (which help to reduce inflammation), and Gabapentin and pregabalin, which block nerve signals to reduce the numbness associated with neuropathy.

 - Ice and hot therapy: Ice therapy helps to reduce swelling upon the nerve and hot compression helps to loosen stiff muscles that put pressure on nerves and cause numbness.

-- Home remedies: This includes a variety of ways to relieve uncomfortable numbness in the legs and feet such as gentle exercise like yoga, Pilates, and tai chi to promote blood flow and reduce chronic inflammation.
+- Home remedies: This includes a variety of ways to relieve uncomfortable numbness in the legs and feet such as gentle exercise such as yoga, Pilates, and tai chi to promote blood flow and reduce chronic inflammation.
 Massaging the affected area also improves blood flow and reduces the symptoms.

 - General lifestyle recommendations: This includes maintaining a balanced weight, avoiding exposure to toxins, eating a balanced diet, and restricting excess alcohol consumption.

 Other alternative therapies may include acupuncture, reflexology, hydrotherapy, biofeedback, meditation, etc. Please contact us with any questions you may have.